co2-git/dude/README.md

 # Server manager

-Dudejs ships with a server manager so you can easily start/stop/reload your server scripts.
+Dudejs ships with a server manager so you can easily start/stop/reload your server scripts written in NodeJS.
 It uses NodeJS built-in cluster.

     # CLI
     dudejs start server.js